ChristopherAndrewTopalian/CATopalian_JavaScript_NW.js/README.md

 }
 ```

-shortcuts.js - we save this in ourFirstApp, src, js
+shortcuts.js - we save this in ourFirstApp/src/js/1shortcuts
 ```javascript
 // shortcuts.js